 There were thousands and thousands and thousands of people on the floor.
 To the point where walking through the station was a very delicate process; attempting not to stand on any man, woman or child whilst tiptoeing our way to our designated platform.

 Myself, being a very fair, auburn-haired girl meant that I was receiving a lot of unwanted attention merely for looking so different.
-The women’s waiting room was completely full and stank of vile waste, meaning that I spent the hour train delay outside on the platform.
+The women’s waiting room was completely full, meaning that I spent the hour train delay outside on the platform.

-The entire duration was spent feeling like an animal in a zoo.
-I stood with my head down whilst a circle of interested men completely surrounded me and stared me down until I felt like my image would never leave their minds.
-I eventually had to stand with an older man in my tour group, as the circle of men began to creep closer and closer to my location.
+I stood with my head down whilst a circle of interested men completely surrounded me and stared me down… I eventually had to stand with an older man in my tour group, as the circle of men began to creep closer and closer to my location.

 Now, I’m not going to say that I necessarily felt threatened, because at no point was anyone attempting anything other than a look.
-But once again, I really have no idea how the situation would have played if I were on my own.
+But I cannot deny that it made me feel uneasy.

 But, I must say, they were all incredibly lovely.
-They were very polite and kind, but it certainly got annoying after the first 20 photos.
-It definitely made me wonder whether I was going to be secretly married to an Indian man on social media by the time I returned home.
+They were very polite and kind, but it certainly got a little tiring after the first 20 photos.

 Whilst completely minding my own business with my camera nowhere in sight, a group of men (all of whom weren’t associated with one another) were standing in front of me taking my photo.
 Literally to the point where they would hold their phone in front of their face, block my view and take my picture whilst they were less than a metre from my body.

 To be honest, I found it quite amusing.
-I actually didn’t mind too much as I thought this is how they must feel when tourists take their image – although I personally would never take a portrait like that without making sure it was okay – but regardless, it was intense.
+I actually didn’t mind too much as I thought this is how they must feel when tourists take their image.
+I would personally never take a portrait like that without making sure it was okay, but regardless, it was intense.
 Thankfully this occurred at the end of the ceremony because they were certainly there to stay.
-This was another instance where they were basically shooed away by the tour guide.

 In that time, the other officer stared at us through the window with a look that really made me fear.
-He had a slight smirk, was winking and made my heart race like it had never raced before.
+He had a slight smirk, was winking, and made my heart race as it had never raced before.
 After the constant persuasion passed, we were on our way.
-I know this is entirely due to a corrupt government who were searching for a bribe, but this situation was the one that really made me fear.
+I know this is entirely due to a corrupt system and officers who were searching for a bribe, but this situation was the only one that really made me fear.

 So, in the 3 weeks spent in this region of India, these were the only 6 negative situations I encountered.
 They certainly did not affect my experience as a woman in India, as my entire visit to this multi-cultural country was spent commenting on how lovely, kind and welcoming the locals were.

 Would I want to travel around as a woman in India like this on my lonesome?
 Probably not.
-But that shouldn’t stop you.. and hey, it hasn’t stopped me either… I’m already planning my trip back!
+But that shouldn’t stop you, and it certainly hasn’t stopped me either… I’m already planning my trip back!

-I know I’ve already told this before, but one man that asked for my photo at the Taj Mahal said to me “There’s just such difference, between black and white skin“, which is the sole reason for the smiley, friendly photo we took together – Being different is not always a negative thing, nor will it always attract attention.
+One man that asked for my photo at the Taj Mahal said to me “There’s just such difference, between black and white skin“, which is the sole reason for the smiley, friendly photo we took together.
+Standing out is not always a negative thing, nor will it always attract attention.

 If you are prepared, stay aware, go on a tour or potentially make friends with a local?
 I have no doubt that you’ll have a positive experience like I did too.